knyete/Micropython-scheduler/README.md

 ### Timing

 The scheduler's timing is based on pyb.micros().
-The use of microsecond timing shouldn't lead the user into hopeless optimism: if you want a delay of 1ms exactly don't issue yield from wait(0.001) and expect to get a one millisecond delay.
+The use of microsecond timing shouldn't lead the user into hopeless optimism: if you want a delay of 1ms exactly don't issue ``yield 0.001`` and expect to get a one millisecond delay.
 It's a cooperative scheduler.
 Another thread will be running when the period elapses.
 Until that thread decides to yield your thread has no chance of restarting.
 Even then a higher priority thread such as one blocked on an interrupt may, by then, be pending.
 So, while the minimum delay will be 1ms, the maximum is dependent on the other code you have running.
 On the Pyboard board don't be too surprised to see delays of many milliseconds.

-If you want precise nonblocking timing, especially at millisecond level or better, use one of the hardware timers.
+If you want precise non-blocking timing, especially at millisecond level or better, use one of the hardware timers.

 Avoid issuing short timeout values.
 A thread which does so will tend to hog execution at the expense of other threads.
-The well mannered way to yield control in the expectation of restarting soon is to yield a Roundrobin instance.
+The well mannered way to yield control in the expectation of restarting soon is to simply issue ``yield``.
 Such a thread will resume when other round-robin threads (and higher priority threads such as expiring delays) have been scheduled.

 ### Garbage collection